Ahmed Abdel Latif Asaad: 1958 Lebanese Civil War

 Then, after the formation of the United Arab Republic (UAR) under Gamal Abdel Nasser in February 1958, tensions escalated in Tyre between the forces of Chamoun and supporters of Pan-Arabism.
 Demonstrations took place – as in Beirut and other cities – that promoted pro-union slogans and protested against US foreign policy.
 A US-Diplomat, who travelled to Southern Lebanon shortly afterwards, reported though that the clashes were more related to the personal feud between El-Assaad and Al-Khalil than to national politics.

 Still in February, five of its students were arrested and "sent to jail for trampling on the Lebanese flag and replacing it with that of the UAR."
 On 28 March, soldiers and followers of Kazem al-Khalil opened fire on demonstrators and – according to some reports – killed three.
 On the second of April, four or five protestors were killed and about a dozen injured.

 In May, the insurgents in Tyre gained the upper hand.
 Ahmad al-As'ad and his son Kamel al-Asaad supported them, also with weapons.
 According to a general delegate of the International Committee of the Red Cross (ICRC) who visited in late July, "heavy fighting went on for 16 days".
 Kazem al-Khalil was expelled from the city and al-Asaad' allies took over control of the city.
 The crisis eventually dissolved in September, when Chamoun stepped down.
 Al-Khalil returned still in 1958, but was attacked several times by gunmen.

 Legacy

 His son Kamel El-Assaad (1932–2010), was speaker for three terms.
-The scions of its al-As'ad clan have continued to play a political role even into the 21st century, though of lately a rather peripheral one.
+The scions of its al-As'ad clan have continued to play a political role even into the 21st century, though lately a rather peripheral one.